The Orlik-Solomon model for hypersurface arrangements: Configuration spaces of points on curves

-As a natural generalization, we can consider the space obtained from $Y^n$ after deleting only certain diagonals $\Delta_{i,j}$.
-We use graphs to parametrize such spaces.\\

-Let $\Gamma$ be a finite unoriented graph with no multiple edges and no self-loops, with $V$ its set of vertices and $E$ its set of edges.
-Let $Y^V$ be the cartesian power of $Y$ indexed by $V$, with coordinates $y_v$.
-For $v\in V$, we have a projection Every edge $e\in E$ with endpoints $v$ and $v'$ defines a diagonal which is the locus where the coordinates corresponding to the two endpoints of $e$ are equal.
-We define
+Let~$Y$ be a compact Riemann surface, i.e. a smooth projective complex curve.
+Let~$\Gamma$ be a finite unoriented graph with no multiple edges and no self-loops, with~$V$ its set of vertices and~$E$ its set of edges.
+Let~$Y^V$ be the cartesian power of~$Y$ indexed by~$V$, with coordinates~$y_v$.
+For~$v\in V$, we have a projection~ Every edge~$e\in E$ with endpoints~$v$ and~$v'$ defines a diagonal~$\Delta_e=\{y_v=y_{v'}\}\subset Y^V$ which is the locus where the coordinates corresponding to the two endpoints of~$e$ are equal.
+We define~$\Delta_\Gamma=\bigcup_{e\in E}\Delta_e$ and then the configuration space of points on~$Y$ associated to~$\Gamma$: